aravind6472/RationalAI_Application/README.md

 # Economic Connectedness & Intergenerational Mobility: A Bayesian Hierarchical Analysis

-A Bayesian analysis of how **economic connectedness (EC)** — the degree to which low- and high-income people are friends within a county — relates to **intergenerational mobility (IM)** — how much a child's adult income is determined by their parents' income — across ~3,000 U.S. counties nested within states.
+A Bayesian analysis of how **economic connectedness (EC)**: the degree to which low and high-income people are friends within a county, relates to **intergenerational mobility (IM)**: how much a child's adult income is determined by their parents' income, across approximately 3,000 U.S. counties nested within states.

 The core methodological point: counties are grouped within states, so